cascadiajs/2015.cascadiajs.com/public/news/readme.md

 1. Add an entry in `_data.json`

-The data format is "slug": { title: " " }
+The data format is "slug": { title: " " }.
+Make sure to not include `.md` in the slug.

     {
         "hello-world": {